 This part of the workshop is only to show that the Docker container is working in Kubernetes.

-With Docker Desktop, two container orchestrations are included namely Docker Swarm and Kubernetes (k8s).
+With Docker Desktop, two container orchestrators are included namely Docker Swarm and Kubernetes (k8s).
 We show how we can run a container in Kubernetes with CLI (Kubectl).

 Start a PowerShell session with administrator rights and check if your cluster is working: